miguelraz/miguelraz.github.io/blog/dispatch.md

 If you want to see more posts like this, consider chucking a buck or two on my [GitHub sponsors](https://github.com/miguelraz), or, you know, hire me as a grad student.

 *Note*:
 ----
 I created **Dispatch** by copy/pasting the icon from [flaticon.com](https://www.flaticon.com/free-icon/walkie-talkie_1362060?related_id=1362009&origin=search&k=1618671790997) under the terms of their Flaticon License.
-It is free for personal and commercial purpse with attribution.
+It is free for personal and commercial purpose with attribution.
 I changed the colors to match the Julia dot logo colors.
-If you plan to use it for commerical purposes, please donate a non-trivial part of your profits from the **Dispatch** merch to [Doctors without Borders](https://donate.doctorswithoutborders.org/onetime.cfm).
+If you plan to use it for commercial purposes, please donate a non-trivial part of your profits from the **Dispatch** merch to [Doctors without Borders](https://donate.doctorswithoutborders.org/onetime.cfm).

 Thanks a lot to the Julia community for helping with this post, but especially to Thiebaut Lienart and the Franklin.jl team, Stefan Karpinski for his talk and Frames for her blog posts diving into these similar materials.